neelsen1994/depth_estim_cendas/README.md

 ## Project Structure

 - `scripts/`: Directory containing Python scripts.
-  - `baseline_model.py`: Python script for creating simple encoder-decoder arcitecture with NYU Depth V2 dataset available in TFDS.
+  - `baseline_model.py`: Python script for creating simple encoder-decoder architecture with NYU Depth V2 dataset available in TFDS.
   - `train.py`: Python script for training the monocular depth estimation model with U-Net and using a subset of the NYU Depth V2 dataset downloaded from [kaggle](https://www.kaggle.com/datasets/soumikrakshit/nyu-depth-v2).
   - `evaluate.py`: Python script for testing the trained model on new data.
   - `utils.py`: Utility functions used in the project.